Kwenela/nexus-notes-site/src/site/notes/Apps/Note-Taking Apps/Obsidian/Obsidian's aesthetics distract me from focusing on writing.md

 No amount of tweaking css and themes could justify obsidian feeling like it is visually off.
 It's a great app though, but I can't focus because of aesthetics and not so much the plugin community (which is also distracting).

 The Minimal Theme, Mado 11 Theme, and Things 3 Theme are the closest to elegance of me writing in Obsidian but for some reason it is still not there yet.
 I wonder if it is because Obsidian is an electron app?...

+Maybe I can just keep trying different plugin settings to make Obsidian as minimal as possible - but I only need to do this in my free time.
+I have wasted *enough* time with customization of this vault.